clojurewerkz/buffy/README.md

 ```

 This one will return a buffer.
 Same with `decompose`, that receives dynamic buffer and a value,
-and returns deserialised value.
+and returns deserialized value.

 You can go ahead and create even more complicated patterns.
 For example, you can construct
-a map of strings (as in Cassandra binary CQL protocol), where map is specified by
+a map of strings (as in Cassandra binary CQL protocol), where the map is specified by

 ```
 <short>|(repeated <string>|<string>)